Advanced Scheduling Strategies for Distributed Quantum Computing Jobs: Scheduling Methods

-The Resource-Prioritize Scheduler is designed to maximize the utilization of the total available QPU resources.
+As QPU resources are the primary constraint in DQC job scheduling (Section~\ref{subsec:scheduling_problem}), the Resource-Priority Scheduler aims to maximize the utilization of the available QPU resources.
 Its scheduling decisions are guided by two criteria.
-First, it maximizes node utilization, ensuring that as many nodes as possible are actively engaged at each scheduling step.
-Second, among all the subsets achieving maximal utilization, it prioritizes the jobs with the shortest estimated processing time.
+First, it prioritizes the subsets of the parallelized jobs that maximize node utilization, ensuring that as many nodes as possible are actively engaged at each scheduling step.
+Second, among subsets achieving the same maximal utilization, it prioritizes the one with the shortest total estimated execution time.
+The pseudo-code is described in Algorithm~\ref{alg:resource_prioritize}.